kubernetes/cloud-provider-openstack/docs/manila-csi-plugin/using-manila-csi-plugin.md

 `--with-topology` | _none_ | CSI Manila is topology-aware.
 See [Topology-aware dynamic provisioning](#topology-aware-dynamic-provisioning) for more info
 `--share-protocol-selector` | _none_ | Specifies which Manila share protocol to use for this instance of the driver.
 See [supported protocols](#share-protocol-support-matrix) for valid values.
 `--fwdendpoint` | _none_ | [CSI Node Plugin](https://github.com/container-storage-interface/spec/blob/master/spec.md#rpc-interface) endpoint to which all Node Service RPCs are forwarded.
 Must be able to handle the file-system specified in `share-protocol-selector`.
 Check out the [Deployment](#deployment) section to see why this is necessary.
+`--cluster-id` | _none_ | The identifier of the cluster that the plugin is running in.
+If set then the plugin will add "manila.csi.openstack.org/cluster: \<clusterID\>" to metadata of created shares.

 ### Controller Service volume parameters